Anuradha-A-H/customer-appplication/README.md

  ![img5 update customer](https://github.com/Anuradha-A-H/customer-appplication/assets/119663653/c5fd4f61-0514-4a1e-83c8-06f66585eb23)
 8) on click of edit icon it redirect to  edit customer in add customer page add edit the customer, redirects with success message to customer list page , if error error displayed in same page.
 Feild required validation is added in front end and also validate phone number(as the question specified only 3 view pages add customer page work as edit and also add)

+9) delete customer on click of delet icon